Ingush people: Architecture

 The Ingush stone architecture is closely related to their way of life in the mountains.
 The stone architecture is known to mountain Ingushetia as early as 8,000–4,000 BC cyclopean masonry settlements Egikal, Targim, Doshkhakle, Leymi.
 Caucasologist Ruslan Buzurtanov mentions that every Ingush family had an architectural triad: a tower, a church, and a necropolis.
 All three were present in every settlement.
 All three evolved continuously over time.
 For example, the Tkhaba-Yerdy Church was originally a pagan temple according to the evidence the earliest structures that dates back before the 8th–9th centuries when it was remodeled into a Christian church adding Christian crosses and reliefs but keeping the pagan petroglyphs.
 The Ingush stone town consisting of towers and churches were located lower than the necropolis town of the dead.
 Ingush necropolis had stepped roof either pyramidal or conical shape.
 Combat towers had stepped pyramidal roof.
 Necropolis evolved over time: 3,000 BC they were underground stone cists, later grouped into pyramids, then became half underground and finally early Middle Ages above the ground structures.
 Majority of the Ingush stone necropolis and churches East of the Terek river were either partially or fully destroyed during the Soviet times especially after Ingush people were exiled en masse in 1944.
 The necropolis were looted by Ossetian and Russian colonists who were brought to Ingushetia after 1944.
 The combat towers had an entrance on the second floor which had a conical roof with a cross made of stones and a keystone which formed the floor of the next level.
 These conical stone crosses are unique only in the Ingush towers.
 The combat towers usually had five to six levels.
 None of the arches of windows in the combat towers had a keystone and were made of a solid blocks of stone.
 The famous Soviet archaeologist and historian, professor E.I.
 Krupnov in his book "Medieval Ingushetia" described the Ingush towers as «in the true sense the pinnacle of the architectural and constructional mastery of the ancient population of the region».

 Culture

 The Ingush possess a varied culture of traditions, legends, epics, tales, songs, proverbs, and sayings.
 Music, songs and dance are particularly highly regarded.
-Popular musical instruments include the dachick-panderr (a kind of balalaika), kekhat ponder (accordion, generally played by girls), mirz ponder (a three-stringed violin), zurna (a type of oboe), tambourine, and drums.
+Popular musical instruments include the dachick-pandyr (a kind of balalaika), kekhat pandyr (accordion, generally played by girls), mirz ponder (a three-stringed violin), zurna (a type of oboe), tambourine, and drums.